gaahta/gaahta/README.md

 ### Olá!
-Eu sou a Glaucia Fernandes, estudante de Computação e Desenvolvimento Web!
+Eu sou a Glaucia Fernandes, estudante de Computação e Desenvolvimento Web Front-end e Back-end!

 <!--
 **gaahta/gaahta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.